khanhnamle1994/trip-optimizer/README.md

 usage: aco_main.py [-h] [--verbose] loc_count ant_count g alpha beta rho q

 positional arguments:
-  loc_count   specify number of locations (default is 15) ant_count   specify number of ants to use (default is 10) g           specify number of generations (default is 100) alpha       specify alpha the relative importance of pheromone (default is
+  loc_count   number of locations (default is 15) ant_count   number of ants to use (default is 10) g           number of generations (default is 100) alpha       relative importance of pheromone (default is 1.0) beta        relative importance of heuristic information (default is 10.0) rho         pheromone residual coefficient (default is 0.5) q           pheromone intensity (default is 10.0)
-              1.0)
-  beta        specify beta the relative importance of heuristic information
-              (default is 10.0)
-  rho         specify rho the pheromone evaporation / residual coefficient
-              (default is 0.5)
-  q           specify q the pheromone intensity (default is 10.0)

 optional arguments:
   -h, --help  show this help message and exit